Rock Art Moon Calendars

 Moon Calendars in Negev Desert Rock Art

 Astronomical phenomena are cyclical allowing star appearance prediction by observations over many years.
 This knowledge led to a calendar creation, which enabled people to manage their social and agricultural lives.
 The lunar calendar adapted first throughout the Ancient Near East dates back to prehistoric times.
-The changing phases of the moon provided a convenient time marker for a calendar.
+The changing phases of the moon provided a convenient monthly calendar marking.
 Later Moon cycle rock art allowed people to count days without the need to observe the moon directly, which sometimes is not possible due to bad weather or miss-calculating the moon shape.

 Early Moon Calendars

 The Moon is the most recognizable heavenly object in the night sky.
 Its size and grandeur and proximity to earth made him undisputedly the most important god in ancient times.
 There is evidence that it was tracked 40,000 years ago and played an important role in the creation of crude calendars.

 In Fig.1 we see a famous example of ancient lunar calendars; from the Lascaux Caves dated 15,000 BC.
 The twenty-eight dots, painted under the pregnant four-legged animal, indicate a count of a lunar cycle.
 The animal pregnancy symbolizes renewal, the same quality inherent in the moon cycle.
 On the right side under the deer, there is a square with thirteen dots, representing the number of crescent moon nights for half the moon cycle.
 The count proceeds in both directions forming twenty-six days, the number of days the Moon appears in the sky.
 The square is a “rest station” that marks the moonless days.

 Rock Art Moon Calendars from Negev Desert